ungoldman/martin/README.md

 ## Credit

-Martin is heavily inspired by [Sammy Davis Junior](https://github.com/kyledrake/sammy_davis_jr).
+Martin is heavily inspired by [Kyle Drake](http://kyledrake.net/)'s [Sammy Davis Junior](https://github.com/kyledrake/sammy_davis_jr) boilerplate.
 After using Sammy as a starting point on a few projects I found myself removing and adding the same things over and over, so I thought I'd create a quick starting point tailored to the needs of the apps I've been writing.
+A great deal of the code in Martin comes from Sammy.

 ## License